MaastrichtU-IDS/best-practices/docs/create-doap.md

 1. Integrate and preserve the intellectual production of IDS.
 2. Increment the visibility and input of our scientific output.

-We hope that having IDS projects more discoverable through tools such as IDS Dashboard will encourage scientists to share their data more broadly and do it in a way that makes data truly [FAIR](https://fairsharing.org/).
+We hope that having IDS projects more discoverable through tools such as IDS Dashboard will encourage scientists to share their project more broadly and do it in a way that makes their project truly [FAIR](https://fairsharing.org/).

 ---